Khoa2002/Customer_and_Sales_Analysis/README.md

 # Customer_and_Sales_Analysis
-Analyze customers and revenue by multiple factors
+## Analyze customers and revenue by multiple factors
+### See detailed description of the problem [here](https://www.notion.so/buisikhoa/Customer-Sales-Analysis-84e1a1710cdb423d9fd48dcd8bfb072d)